nepalez/attestor/README.md

 end
 ```

-The `#invalid` method translates its argument in a current class scope and raises an exception with that method.
+The `#invalid` method translates its argument and raises an exception with the resulting message.

 ```yaml
 # config/locales/en.yml